 467 tablets missing in West Pokot schools

-At least 467 learning devices and one generator worth over Sh17 million dispatched to various public primary schools under Digital Literacy Programme (DLP) in West Pokot County have been stolen or gotten lost.
+At least 467 tablets distributed under the digital literacy program to primary schools in West Pokot County have been stolen or are missing.

-Presenting the report to the County Development Implementation Coordination Committee (DCICC) members during the meeting chaired by the County Commissioner Apollo Okello, the area County director of Education, Jacob Onyiego said a total of 19,394 tablets for learners and 660 laptops for teachers were dispatched to 330 schools in the area.
+Mr Onyiego said 19,394 tablets for learners and 660 laptops for teachers were dispatched to 330 schools in the area.

-He said North Pokot Sub County led with the lost devices of 196, followed by West Pokot, with 106, then, Kipkomo 88, Pokot Central 74 and South Pokot with the least of 3 devices.
+North Pokot Sub-county lost the most devices at 196, followed by West Pokot (106), Kipkomo (88), Pokot Central (74) and South Pokot at three devices.

-Onyiego said his office is working closely with the office of the county director of teachers’ service commission to ensure that all headteachers affected accounts for the lost gadget.
+Onyiego said his office was working closely with the office of the county director of Teachers’ Service Commission to ensure that all head teachers affected accounted for the lost gadgets.

-"It has come to our attention that during transfers no proper documentation of all school assets is done and now we have ensured that our office is involved during the handing and taking over.
-Also, we have instructed headteachers to ensure that they give us a quarterly report on the same," he added
+"It has come to our attention that during transfers, no proper documentation of all school assets is done.
+We have instructed head teachers to ensure that they give us a quarterly report on the same".

 He observed that most of the schools have not even reported the lost items to the police, adding that affected headmasters have been given seven days to account for them.

-"It has come to our realisation that most of the teachers have not even made an effort to report for the lost items and we have given them seven days to account for the items," said director.
+"It has come to our realization that most of the teachers have not even made an effort to report for the lost items and we have given them seven days to account for them.” said the director.

-Okello called on schools to work closely with the security officers in ensuring that the safety of the devices are put in place.
+Okello called on schools to work closely with the security officers in ensuring that the safety of the devices.